 Kirstie Alley is best friends with actor John Travolta and is also a very close friend of Oprah Winfrey.

-Actress and comedienne, Lucille Ball, was a big fan of the show and actually met with the producers about the possibility of playing Diane Chambers’ mother.
-In the end, however, she changed her mind, feeling that the viewer’s simply would not accept her playing a character that was so unlike her “Lucy” characters.
+Actress and comedienne Lucille Ball was a big fan of the show and met with the producers about the possibility of playing Diane Chambers’ mother.
+In the end, however, she changed her mind, feeling that viewers would not accept her playing a character that was so unlike her “Lucy” persona.

-Throughout the show’s eleven seasons, three of the main cast members were on every episode.
-These three were, Ted Danson, George Wendt and Rhea Perlman.
+Three of the main cast members appeared in every episode of the shows eleven seasons.
+The three were Ted Danson, George Wendt and Rhea Perlman.

-Sadly, many of Kelsey Grammer’s friends or relatives seem to have been killed in shocking ways.
+Tragically, many of Kelsey Grammer’s friends or relatives have been killed in shocking ways.
 His father was shot and killed while in the Virgin Islands.
-His sister, Karen, was also murdered.
-She was kidnapped, raped and killed by spree killer, Freddie Glenn.
-His twin half-brothers died in a scuba/shark accident and a friend of his for forty years, hotel heir, Ben Novack, Jr. was killed by his wife.
+His sister, Karen, was kidnapped, raped and killed by spree killer, Freddie Glenn.
+His twin half-brothers died in a scuba/shark accident and a friend of his for forty years, hotel heir Ben Novack, Jr., was killed by his wife.
 He was also a close friend of David Angell, who worked on both Cheers and Frasier and was killed in the 9/11 terrorist attack.

 Rhea Perlman is close friends with actress Lucy Liu.

-Bebe Neuwirth raises money in order to help stray cats and dogs.
+Bebe Neuwirth raises money to help stray cats and dogs.

 Cheers was nominated for Outstanding Comedy Series for all eleven of its seasons, winning in 1983, 1984, 1989 and 1991.
-They also won the Golden Globe for “Best TV-Series-Comedy/Musical” in 1991.
-And in 2006, they were presented the “Legend Award”, with many of the cast members attending.
+It also won the Golden Globe for “Best TV-Series-Comedy/Musical” in 1991.
+In 2006, the show was presented with the “Legend Award”, with many of the cast members attending the ceremony.

-Nicholas Colasantao was a decorated veteran from World War II.
+Nicholas Colasantao was a decorated veteran of World War II.
 He received the World War II Victory Medal, the European-African-Middle Eastern Campaign Medal and the Honorable Service Lapel Button.

-Kirstie Alley purchased the former home of Lisa Marie Presley in May of 2000, for $1.5 million.
+In May 2000, Kirstie Alley purchased the former home of Lisa Marie Presley for $1.5 million.

-Jay Thomas, who played the recurring character of Eddie LeBec, (Carla’s hockey playing husband) was a DJ when he got the job on Cheers.
+Jay Thomas, who played the recurring character of Eddie LeBec (Carla’s hockey playing husband), was a DJ when he got the job on Cheers.
 Because his character was not a regular, he kept his job at the radio station.
 One day he received a call asking him what it was like to work on Cheers.
-His reply was to make several insulting remarks about actress Rhea Perlman and having to kiss her.
-As fate would have it, Perlman happened to be listening on that day, and a few episodes later, Eddie LeBec was killed in a Zamboni accident.
+In reply he made several insulting remarks about actress Rhea Perlman and having to kiss her.
+As fate would have it, Perlman happened to be listening that day, and a few episodes later Eddie LeBec was killed in a Zamboni accident.

-When Kirstie Alley discovered she was pregnant during the 10th season, the writer’s decided to have a storyline where she and Sam have a child together.
-Quite sadly, Alley had a miscarriage and they dropped the idea.
+When Kirstie Alley discovered she was pregnant during the tenth season, the writers decided to develop a storyline where she and Sam had a child together.
+Sadly, Alley had a miscarriage and they dropped the idea.

-Kelsey Grammer has expressed interest in possibly running for political office someday.
+Kelsey Grammer has expressed interest in running for political office.

 During season three, both Shelley Long and Rhea Perlman became pregnant.
-Perlman’s pregnancy was written into the show, however Long’s was not.
+Perlman’s pregnancy was written into the show but Long’s was not.

-David Angell, who worked on Cheers in a variety of positions, (story editor, producer and writer), was killed along with his wife, in the September 11, 2001 terrorist attack.
+David Angell, who worked on Cheers as a story editor, producer and writer, was killed along with his wife in the September 11, 2001 terrorist attack.
 They were on American Airlines flight 11 from Boston, Massachusetts to Los Angeles, California.
-Their plane was, of course, one of four that were hijacked that day and theirs was one of two planes that was flown into the World Trade Center in New York City.
+Their plane was one of the four hijacked that day and was one of two flown into the World Trade Center in New York City.

 While Ted Danson was married to his second wife, Casey Coates, they had a daughter, Kate, on Christmas Eve 1979.
 During the delivery, Coates suffered a stroke and Danson spent the next several years helping her to recuperate.
 They later had a second daughter, Alexis, whom they adopted.
-Unfortunately, they were divorced in 1993, due to Danson’s affair with Whoopi Goldberg.
+They divorced in 1993 after Danson had an affair with Whoopi Goldberg.
 The divorce was reported to have cost Danson around $30 million and was one of Hollywood’s costliest to date.

 Nicholas Colasanto had difficulty remembering his lines and would write them in many places all over the set.
-One particular line that he wrote down was, “It’s as if he’s still with us now”, for the episode, “Coach Buries a Grudge”.
-He wrote it on the wooden slats that are to the right of the front door and after the death of Colasanto, every time the cast would enter the set, they would touch the slats.
+On one occasion, for the episode “Coach Bears a Grudge” he wrote, “It’s as if he’s still with us now” on the wooden slats to the right of the front door.
+After his death, the cast would touch the slats every time they entered the set.
 At some point, the set was repainted and Colasanto’s words were painted over.
-According to Ted Danson, the cast was so angry over this, that some of them even threatened to quit.
+According to Ted Danson, the cast was so angry that some of them threatened to quit.